The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-uremu-0/src/short-response.md

 **Part A:** Describe in words how you would use inheritance to organize these classes.

-I would start by creating a parent class called "DigitalPets."
-In its constructor, I’d include properties such as name, energy, and happiness.
-I’d also define a method like sleep in the parent class, since all digital pets can sleep.
+I would start by creating a parent class called `DigitalPets` In its constructor, I’d include properties such as `name`, `energy`, and `happiness`.
+I’d also define a method like `sleep` in the parent class, since all digital pets can sleep.

-Next, I’d create subclasses for Cats, Dogs, and Birds.
-In each subclass, I would use the super() keyword in the constructor to call the parent class’s constructor, ensuring that the base properties (name, energy, and happiness) are set up correctly.
-Then, I’d add unique methods for each subclass, such as chase for cats, hunt for dogs, and fly for birds, to represent behaviors specific to each type of pet.
+Next, I’d create subclasses for `Cats`, `Dogs`, and `Birds`.
+In each subclass, I would use the `super()` keyword in the constructor to call the parent class’s constructor, ensuring that the base properties (`name`, `energy`, and `happiness`) are set up correctly.
+Then, I’d add unique methods for each subclass, such as `chase` for `cats`, `hunt` for `dogs`, and `fly` for `birds`, to represent behaviors specific to each type of pet.

 This approach uses inheritance to share common features among all pets, while allowing for specialized behaviors in each subclass.